Meeting Time: August 15, 2024 at 9:00am PDT

 • Default_avatar

-Anonymous TowerResident about 1 month ago
+Anonymous TowerResident 3 months ago

 This legislation will not achieve what it sets out to do.
 Its bad public policy.
 Shameful scapegoating.
 Further evidence of our inept city government.